-There are many reasons to construct a home from shipping containers.
-Not only are they versatile, they are also a great way to recycle used shipping containers, can be environmentally friendly and are easily portable.
+There are many reasons to construct a modular home.
+Not only are they versatile, they are also a great way to recycle used storage units, can be environmentally friendly and are easily portable.

-Although in some cases planning permission is not required (a shipping container home could be classified as a temporary building), we advise that you account for planning permission before beginning your project, buying a shipping container, and arranging delivery.
+Although in some cases planning permission is not required (a modular home could be classified as a temporary building), we advise that you account for planning permission before beginning your project, buying a module, and arranging delivery.

-In any case, choosing where to place your shipping container is an important decision, especially as you will need to consider the foundation necessary for it.
+In any case, choosing where to place your unit is an important decision, especially as you will need to consider the foundation necessary for it.

-Unlike the building of a bricks and mortar house, getting the right foundation for a shipping container is a relatively easy task, albeit equally important.
+Unlike the building of a bricks and mortar house, getting the right foundation is a relatively easy task, albeit equally important.
 A foundation is critical to the stability of your home as land can easily move in instances where there is extreme weather or rain.

 Generally, you have a choice of four different foundations that you can use.

-The four different types of foundation which you can lay for your shipping container home are:
+The four different types of foundation which you can lay for your home are:

 1. Pier Foundations

-A pier foundation is the most common and least destructive way of securing your shipping container home.
-It typically consists of a concrete block (usually of about 50cm³) embedded into the land on each corner which is sometimes reinforced with additional blocks in the middle if you have a larger container.
+A pier foundation is the most common and least destructive way of securing your portable home.
+It typically consists of a concrete block (usually of about 50cm³) embedded into the land on each corner which is sometimes reinforced with additional blocks in the middle if you have a larger unit

 The pier foundation will usually give an adequate foundation and doesn’t involve extensive digging to be done.
 Any DIY expert can do it, so you don’t need to get specialist builders in.